cosmos/gravity-bridge/readme.md

 ## Debugger

 To use a stepping debugger in VS Code, follow the "Working inside the container" instructions above, but set up a one node testnet using `./tests/reload-code.sh 1`.
-Now kill the node with `pkill peggyd`.
+Now kill the node with `pkill peggy`.
 Start the debugger from within VS Code, and you will have a 1 node debuggable testnet.